Semigroup approach to the sign problem in quantum Monte Carlo simulations: Problem Setting

 In AFQMC algorithms for interacting fermion lattice models, interaction terms are decoupled by auxiliary fields into fermionic quadratic forms\citep{blankenbecler_monte_1981,hirsch_discrete_1983,hirsch_two-dimensional_1985}.
 After integrating out the fermion degrees of freedom, one will obtain an action in terms of auxiliary fields.
 One can treat this action with random sampling numerically.
 The sampling weight for each configuration of auxiliary fields usually has the form\citep{lang_monte_1993,klich_note_2014}

 The expression of sampling weight in Eq.~(\ref{eq:Trace}) is the main object of study in this work.
-Here $h_{i}=\gamma^{T}A_{i}\gamma/4$ ($i=1,\dots,k$) denote a set of fermionic quadratic forms.
-They come from both single-body terms and auxiliary field decoupling of interaction terms, and depend on the configuration of auxiliary fields. $\gamma_{n}$ ($n=1,\dots,2N$) are Majorana fermion operators, which satisfy anticommutation relations $\left\{ \gamma_{l},\ \gamma_{m}\right\} =2\delta_{lm}$.
-The Majorana fermion basis is used for convenience, it is (unitary) equivalent to the complex fermion basis with $N$ species.
+Here $h_{i}=\gamma^{T}A_{i}\gamma/4$ ($i=1,\dots,k$) denotes a set of fermionic quadratic forms.
+They come from both single-body terms and auxiliary field decoupling of interaction terms, and depend on the configuration of auxiliary fields. $\gamma_{n}$ ($n=1,\dots,2N$) are Majorana fermion operators, which satisfy the anticommutation relations $\left\{ \gamma_{l},\ \gamma_{m}\right\} =2\delta_{lm}$.
+The Majorana fermion basis is used for convenience; it is equivalent to the complex fermion basis with $N$ species.
 Unless we specify a particular example, in principle $h_{i}$ could contain an arbitrary particle number conserving part and an arbitrary pairing part.
-That is to say the coefficients $A_{i}=-A_{i}^{T}$ could be arbitrary skew-symmetric complex matrices.
+That is the equivalent of saying that the coefficients $A_{i}=-A_{i}^{T}$ could be arbitrary skew-symmetric complex matrices.

 If we do not put any restrictions on $h_{i}$, the fermionic Gaussian integral $p$ could be non-positive, due to both the complex nature of the coefficients and the two-valuedness of the spin representation.
-Under those circumstances statistical sampling methods may fail to obtain desired physical quantities with useful accuracy at reasonable cost.
+Under those circumstances, statistical sampling methods may fail to obtain desired physical quantities with useful accuracy at reasonable cost.
 This is the so-called sign problem in AFQMC methods.

 In practical calculations, the possible forms of $e^{h_{i}}$ are given by the quantum partition function.
-They could come from both the single-body term in the Trotter-Suzuki decomposition and the Hubbard-Stratonovich(HS) transformations for interaction terms.
+They could come from both the single-body term in the Trotter-Suzuki decomposition and the Hubbard-Stratonovich (HS) transformations for interaction terms.
 Their inverse elements $e^{-h_{i}}$, however, are not necessarily involved in any fermionic Gaussian integrals\footnote{The single-body term in the Hamiltonian could be a typical example.}.
 By taking products along the imaginary-time axis, they form a semigroup, with elements representing different sorts of paths of the partition function.
-This observation allows us to study the sign problem in terms of semigroup.
+This observation allows us to study the sign problem in terms of semigroups.

-Furthermore, if a Lie semigroup $S\subset Spin\left(2N,\mathbb{C}\right)$ has property $p\geq0$ for all its elements, then it corresponds to a class of sign-problem-free fermion models.
+Furthermore, if a Lie semigroup $S\subset Spin\left(2N,\mathbb{C}\right)$ has the property $p\geq0$ for all its elements, then it corresponds to a class of sign-problem-free fermion models.
 In the following sections, we show that two specific kinds of Lie semigroups indeed possess this good property.